Tips & Tricks for Nanoparticle Characterization

 Q: What about characterization of nanotubes?
 Can these be measured with DLS?

 A: Yes, they can be measured when dispersed.
 For non-spherical scattering objects, DLS will give the correct diffusion coefficient.
 In most cases, users like to see this converted to a size, which would be the size of an equivalent sphere moving with the same diffusion coefficient.
-This will work for the z-average, and if the dimensions of a rod are known it is possible to calculate the expected hydrodynamic size (via Perrin Shape factor).
+This will work for the z-average, and if the dimensions of a rod are known it is possible to calculate the expected hydrodynamic size (via Perrin Shape factor, see for example FAQ Can you get shape information from DLS).
 Due to the non-sphericity, the pdI or poly dispersity will be higher than the pdI of a sample with only spheres of equivalent size.
 This is due to the fact that rods move faster along one axis than the other.
 In extreme cases, the distribution algorithm may even show two peaks: one roughly corresponding to the smaller rod diameter, and the other to an equivalent overall spherical size.

 Q: What about zeta potential measurements of Nanotubes, is there also an error?